iPenguin/ws-grid/README.md

 This grid...

 * does NOT rely on any third party libraries.
-* it uses modern JavaScript technologies[1].
+* it uses modern JavaScript technologies, so it isn't backwards compatible[1].
 * is designed to be easily themed.
-*
+* is designed to be used with or without WebSockets.

+This project takes some inspiration from jqGrid.
+Hopefully my API is a little cleaner and consistent. :)

-[1] This project is also test bed for all sorts of new ECMAScript features.
+[1] This project is a test bed for all sorts of new ECMAScript features, it should be stable, but it should also be cutting edge.

 Some of the ECMAScript features that are used in this project are: